bonfire-networks/bonfire-app/docs/DEPLOY.md

 #### Option A1 - Using pre-built Docker images (recommend to start with)

-- Edit the `image` entry in `docker-compose.release.yml` to reflect the image on Docker Hub which corresponds to your chosen flavour.
+- The `image` entry in `docker-compose.release.yml` will by default use the image on Docker Hub which corresponds to your chosen flavour (see step 1 above for choosing your flavour).

 You can see the images available per flavour, version (we currently recommend using the `latest` tag), and architecture at https://hub.docker.com/r/bonfirenetworks/bonfire/tags

 - Start the docker containers with docker-compose: